tcrurav/xreate/README.md

 * In the frontend (Unity):

-Download the 2 folders and a file in this Google drive folder (https://drive.google.com/drive/u/0/folders/1cQXp--uMSGzDGwSNyM7TaGHgkyqevYjI) and place them into frontend/Assets as indicated below:
+Download the 4 folders in this Google drive folder (https://drive.google.com/drive/u/0/folders/1cQXp--uMSGzDGwSNyM7TaGHgkyqevYjI) and place them into frontend/Assets as indicated below:

 ````
 Assets/